-- Web Site Analysis with these discrete elements: Hosting and Server Provisioning, Domain Name, Overall Design & UI, Menus, Global Navigation, Usability, Calls to Action, Load Times, Social Media Account Integration, Google Caching Dates, Number of Pages Indexed, Cross Browser Functionality (IE, Firefox, Chrome), Section Pages, URL Canonicalization, HTML Code check via W3C or similar service , Plugins working properly and updated.
+- Baseline Web Site Analysis: Hosting and Server Provisioning, Domain Name Registration, Overall Design & User Interface, Menus, Global Navigation, Usability, Calls to Action, Load Times, Social Media Account Integration, Google Caching Dates, Number of Pages Indexed, Cross Browser Functionality (IE, Firefox, Safari,Chrome), URL Canonicalization, HTML Code check via W3C or similar service , Plugins working properly and updated.

-- On Page SEO Analysis: Meta Tags, Image Optimization, H1/H2 Tags, Cross Linking Elements, Google Analytics and Google Webmaster Review, Outbound Links, Backlinks Review (Root Domains linking back, Sites, etc), Pages Indexed Analysis (content on site versus what is found by Search Engines)
+- On Page SEO Analysis: Meta Tags, Image Optimization, H1/H2 Tags, Cross Linking Elements, Google Analytics and Google Webmaster Review, Outbound Links, Backlinks Review (Root Domains linking back, Sites, etc), Pages Indexed Analysis (content on site versus what is found by Search Engines).

 - Web Site Content Analysis: Overall Content Quality: Length, Syntax, Word Analysis, Spellchecking, User Analysis (helpful, informative, engaging, etc.), cross linking pages, on page header usage, “white spaces” used to break up text.